djarn94/superpy_v1/superpy/report.md

     def export_unsold():
     The export of unsold products is a handy side file to check what is not yet sold.
 And if desired this export can also be made of expired products! (not yet programmed into the CLI app.)

-8. has two important functions:
+8. profit has two important functions:
     1. will show you the expenses,revenue and profit of a desired date range. def profit(start_date, end_date):
     2. shows a line graph which shows the profit or losses you have per month over the selected year.